1: Scope and Exceptions

 - Birthday of Martin Luther King Jr. – third Monday in January

-- Washington’s Birthday – third Monday in February
+- Washington’s Birthday – third Monday in February (see note 1)

 - Independence Day – July 4